Outputs and Outcomes

 - Improve the performance and reliability of the Protocol

-- Monitor the exchange rate and make adjustments as needed
+- Provide ability to monitor the exchange rate and make adjustments as needed

-- Maintain the Anchor Master Securing the Factom blockchain for the long term
+- Maintain the Anchor Master Securing the Factom blockchain in the long term

 Status and Achievements

-There were two Sponsor meetings this month, May 7 and 21.
-The May 7 meeting was recorded and published here.
-The sponsors in attendance in May were Domonic Luxford, Nolan Bauer, Nikola Nikolov, and Valentin Ganev (both of Factomatic).
+There were two Sponsor meetings in March.
+They were held on March 13 and March 27.
+The March 13 Sponsor meeting was recorded and is published here.
+Sponsors in attendance this month were Dominic Luxford, Nolan Bauer, and Nikola Nikolov (Factomatic).